-these muffins come together with just 2 bowls and 10 ingredients. full of summer flavor, whole grains and fiber, they’re perfect for a quick morning breakfast, or even dessert when served warm with ice cream!
+these muffins come together with just 2 bowls and 10 ingredients. full of summer flavor, they’re perfect for a quick morning breakfast, or even dessert when served warm with ice cream!

 - 3 cups white whole wheat flour (Trader Joe’s is my favorite and I find yields the most consistent results)